okedialf/okedialf.github.io/keditance.md

 ## Keditance
 Keditance is a design pattern in
 [Object Orientated Programming](https://en.wikipedia.org/wiki/Object-oriented_programming){:target="_blank"}
 that ensure absolute inheritance.
 Inheritance is relative by design, a child class inherits from a parent child.
+With absolute inheritance, both parent and child inherit from an abstract class while relating to each other.